itissid/gv/README.md

 will inline it with the file's contents with highlighting.

 Later versions may allow one to see diffs and other things.

+TODOs
+1) Figure out new Oauthing stuff in gerrit.
+ATM you have to SSH Tunnel to access the REST API.
+2) Add a virtualenv from klen/pymode for requests package in the Venv.
+3) Organize the code a bit more